Find Affordable College Courses

 Graduate Certificates in Mining Engineering

 A graduate certificate in mining engineering is offered at 4 colleges in the United States.
-Among those who recently graduated from the schools offering this degree, the majority were men, and 8% were students from an underrepresented racial-ethnic group.
+In recent years, the majority of the students getting degrees in this area were male, and 17 were from an underrepresented racial-ethnic group.
+Also, 11.1% of mining engineering graduates were international students.

 Education Levels of Mining Engineering Majors

-In 2020-2021, 39 graduate certificates were awarded to mining engineering majors.
+During the most recent year for which data is available, 18 people earned their graduate certificate in mining engineering.
 This makes it the 174th most popular graduate certificate program in the country.

 The following table shows the number of diplomas awarded in mining engineering at each degree level.